-Energy market 29 July 2022 • 6 minutes
+Energy market 29 March 2023 • 10 minutes

-It’s no surprise that energy prices have been on the rise these past months.
-If we look at the dashboards produced by the CREG (the Belgian energy regulator), electricity bills have risen from €921.24 to €1,388.69 in a year*, an increase of 50,74%.
-Gas bills, meanwhile, have risen by a staggering 77,47% over the same period, from €1,290.37 to €2,290.03*.
+It’s no surprise that energy prices have been on the rise since the last quarter of 2021.
+If we look at the dashboards produced by the CREG (the Belgian energy regulator), electricity bills have risen from €1,017.50 to €2,119.72 in a year*, an increase of 108.3%.
+Gas bills, meanwhile, have risen by a staggering 71.6% over the same period, from €1,739.29 to €2,984.78*.

 To compensate for this increase, the government had already taken the initiative and, on 1 January 2022, implemented several measures aimed at helping households.
 These included expanding the social tariff to include various categories of consumers.
 In addition, the federal government set up a Gas-Electricity Fund, enabling the CPAS-OCMW public social welfare centres to offer material support to people who do not qualify for the social tariff.

 Lastly, the federal contribution appearing on energy bills was replaced by an excise duty.
 This is a particularly important change since, previously, this part of the bill increased automatically, which is not the case with excise duty.
 The federal contribution is considered a surcharge on the energy bill, so its amount depends on the quantity of gas and electricity consumed by the end customer.
 In contrast, excise duty is an indirect tax on consumption or on the use of certain products, so its amount is fixed.
-As a result of this “freeze”, Cabinet Minister for Energy Tinne Van Der Straeten thinks that households may be able to avoid an increase of €30 per year on their bills.
+Cabinet Minister for Energy Tinne Van Der Straeten thinks that this “freeze” will help reduce the impact of the increase in prices on households’ energy bills.

-*Data for June 2021 and June 2022.
+*Data for September 2021 and September 2022.
 Since 1 March 2022, the VAT on electricity has been lowered from 21% to 6%, and the same applies for gas since 1 April 2022.
 Furthermore, stilll in April, the CREG has brought down the average gas consumption of a Belgian household from 23,260 kWh/year to 17,000 kWh/year.

-In an attempt to lessen the impact on Belgian wallets, the government voted to reduce the VAT on electricity bills, first lowering it from 21% to 6% from 1 March until 30 September 2022.
-However, for technical and organisational reasons, this measure will was applied to monthly bills from April.
+In an attempt to lessen the impact on Belgian wallets, the government had voted to reduce the VAT on electricity bills, first lowering it from 21% to 6% from 1 March and initially until 30 September 2022.
+However, for technical and organisational reasons, this measure was only applied to monthly bills from April.
 FEBEG, the federation of energy suppliers in Belgium, announced in a statement that “the reduction in VAT appears simple to implement, but that is not the case.
 All the communications to customers and to the authorities need to be altered.
 Dozens of internal processes need to be modified and tested in detail.”

-In mid-March, the KERN select ministerial committee met again to review some of the decisions it took in February.
+In mid-March, the KERN select ministerial committee had met again to review some of the decisions it took in February.
 As a result, the reduction in VAT was also applied to natural gas.
 This began on 1 April.
-However, as with electricity, this reduction has, for practical reasons, only be seen on monthly bills from the month following the introduction of the measure.
+However, as with electricity, this reduction had, for practical reasons, only be seen on monthly bills from the month following the introduction of the measure.

-In February 2021, the federal government decided to expand the social tariff to include BIM/BVT recipients.
+In February 2021, the federal government had decided to expand the social tariff to include BIM/BVT recipients.
 Multiple consumer profiles such as pensioners and single-parental families in financial difficulties and receiving specific benefits, as well as people with gross annual incomes of €20,000 or less then qualified for the measure.
 The aim of it was to help the most disadvantaged households at the height of the health crisis.

 Good news for the entire population!
 In addition to the reduction in VAT, the federal government has also decided to issue energy vouchers (called a “heating bonus”) to the value of €100.